 Keep in mind that lawyers often work with a person applying for Social Security disability benefits for more than a year to get their case ready for hearing.
 To take on a post hearing case requires compressing all that work into a month or less.

-This is another reason to hire an attorney early on your Social Security disability benefits case.
-If you are working with an attorney before the hearing, they will probably help you if you need to appeal if you are denied at hearing.
+This is another reason to hire an attorney early in your Social Security disability case!
+If you are working with an attorney before the hearing, they will probably help you with your appeal if you do happen to be denied at hearing.